 “Quantum computers won’t replace classical computers” 2019

 There is an alternative view, that in the long term we will see a natively quantum internet connecting a vast global network of quantum processors, quantum sensors and quantum data stores.
-This is the vision to which groups such as Europe’s Quantum Internet Alliance are working.
+This is the vision to which the EU’s Quantum Flagship, through groups such as the Quantum Internet Alliance, is now working.
 Such a network would be the work of decades and would come with quantum security built-in.
 By then, Jian-Wei Pan will no doubt have an interesting proposal regarding Mars.

 Actions for Business